Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Ethical Considerations

 There is evidence that LLMs are~\cite{thakkar2025can,aaai2025llm}, or will be~\cite{naddaf2025will}, used (potentially illegitimately~\cite{liang2024monitoring,reddit2025rebuttals}) for peer-reviewing; and there is evidence that authors add hidden prompts to their papers~\cite{nikkei2025positive}.
 We show what can happen when these two factors meet.
 And we also show ``worst-case'' scenarios (i.e., that adversarial prompts can be made much stronger).

 We do not propose ``a new attack'' (after all, prompts injections are well known in the adversarial ML community~\cite{greshake2023youvesignedforcompromising}).
 Rather, we carry out an extensive empirical assessment, rooted on an unbiased selection of reviewing prompts, of how commercial LLM-based services respond to various classes of ``adversarial reviewing prompts.''
 And indeed, our objective was not to present devastating attacks---albeit our results do show that our proposed adversarial prompts are effective across prompts, papers, and LLMs.
-(We nevertheless contacted the support teams at OpenAI, Google, Anthropic, and ChatPDF to share the findings of our research.)
+(We reached out to the providers of the LLM-based services used in this study, telling them that it is possible to mislead their LLMs with through this type of ``attacks''.)

 Taken everything into account, \textit{our research is ethical}.
 Our findings should inspire editors and chairs of scientific venues to think deeply on how LLM's should be accounted for in reviewing policies.
 Reviewers who blindly use LLMs can lead to accepting papers that otherwise would not be accepted---resulting in potential damage to other authors (e.g., due to fixed acceptance rates) as well as to the broader scientific community (e.g., accepting a paper that has flaws).
 Our findings can also be applied to detect, or discourage, these occurrences---potentially even by the venue organizers themselves (e.g., by injecting a \texttt{Detect} prompt to all papers submitted, and see which reviews contain the specified term).
 Therefore, we see no reason why our entire research can be considered as favoring malicious behavior.